Conservative fine-tuning for a PET model

 Michele Ceriotti @ceriottm, Sofiia Chorna @sofiia-chorna

-This example demonstrates a “conservative fine-tuning strategy”, to train a model using a (faster) direct, non-conservative force prediction, and then fine-tune it in back-propagation force mode to achieve an accurate conservative model.
+This example demonstrates a “conservative fine-tuning” (or equivalently, “non-conservative pre-training”) strategy.
+This consists in training a model using (faster) direct, non-conservative force predictions, and then fine-tuning it with backpropagated forces to achieve an accurate conservative model.

 As discussed in this paper, while conservative MLIPs are generally better suited for physically accurate simulations, hybrid models that support direct non-conservative force predictions can accelerate both training and inference.
-We demonstrate this practical compromise through a two-stage approach: first train a model to predict non-conservative forces directly (which avoids the cost of backpropagation) and then fine-tuning its energy head to produce conservative forces.
-This two-step strategy is usually faster, and produces a model that can exploit both types of force predictions.
+Training can be accelerated through a two-stage approach: first train a model to predict non-conservative forces directly (avoiding the cost of backpropagation) and then fine-tune its energy head to produce conservative forces.
+This two-step strategy is usually faster and produces a model that can exploit both types of force predictions.
 An example of how to use direct forces in molecular dynamics simulations safely (i.e. avoiding unphysical behavior due to lack of energy conservation) is provided in this example.

-If you are looking for a traditional “post-fact” fine-tuning strategy, see for example this recipe.
-Note also that the models generated in this example are run for a too short time to produce a useful model, and reveal the advantages of this direct-force pre-training strategy.
+If you are looking for traditional fine-tuning of a pre-trained universal model, see for example this recipe.
+Note also that the models generated in this example are run for too short a time to produce a useful model (further revealing the advantages of this direct-force pre-training strategy).
 The data file contains also “long” training settings, which can be used (preferably on a GPU) to train a model up to a point that reveals the behavior of the method in more realistic conditions.
+It should also be noted that this technique is particularly useful to speed up the training of large models on large (potentially universal) datasets.

 # sphinx_gallery_thumbnail_path = '../../examples/pet-finetuning/training_strategy_comparison.png' # noqa